-Rotuman is a member of the Oceanic branch of the Malayo-Polynesian language family on the Rotuma islands in Fiji.
+Rotuman is a member of the Oceanic branch of the Malayo-Polynesian language family.
+It is spoken mainly in the Rotuma islands of Fiji.
 In 2002 there were about 7,500 speakers of Rotuman, which is also known as Rotunan or Rutuma.

 Rotuman was first written by French and English missionaries, who developed different spelling systems for the language.
 Today the system invented by the English Methodist missionary Reverend C. M. Churchward in the 1920s and 1930s is generally used.
 He also produced the "Rotuman Grammar and Dictionary".

 'Ou pure'aga la leum, 'ou rere la sok,

 fak ma 'e lạgi, la tape'ma 'e rän te'.

 'Äe la naam se 'ạmisa, 'e terạnit 'e 'i,

 Ma 'äe la fạu'ạkia te' ne 'otomis sara,

 la fak ma ne 'ạmis tape'ma re vạhia se iris ne sar se 'ạmisag.